-During fiscal year 2016, the CCC entered into a long-term, non-cancelable operating lease agreement for an office facility.
+The CCC has a long-term, non-cancelable operating lease agreement for an office facility.
 The lease requires additional payments for operating expenses.
-Rent expense, including operating expenses, totaled \$303,462 for the fiscal year ended September 30, 2016.
-Future minimum rental payments consisted of the following as of September 30, 2016:
+Rent expense, including operating expenses, totaled \$508,583 and \$303,462 for the fiscal years ended September 30, 2017 and 2016, respectively.
+Future minimum rental payments consisted of the following as of September 30, 2017: